Stegodyphus mimosarum

 Stegodyphus mimosarum, the African social velvet spider, is a species of the genus Stegodyphus, one of the velvet spiders.
-It is a social species, which is found in South Africa and Madagascar.
-The genome sequence was published in 2014.
+It is a social species found in South Africa and Madagascar.

 Similar to closely related species such as Stegodyphus sarasinorum, S. mimosarum engages in communal living which involves remaining with the same colony even when prey availability is low, moving away in order to expand the nest not due to lack of food.